interaso/webpush/README.md

 # WebPush

-Lightweight Kotlin library for sending web **push notifications** with zero dependencies.
+Lightweight Kotlin library for sending web **push notifications** with zero external dependencies.

 This library by default uses blocking HTTP client provided in the JDK, but you can also use it only to build your requests and combine it [with any HTTP library](#using-custom-http-client) that suits your needs.